YangLiu9208/home/index.md

 ## News
 **2020-06:&nbsp; I received the funds from China Postdoctoral Science Foundation (Funding rate: 19.08%).**
-2020-06:&nbsp; I obtain an invitation to review for IEEE Transactions on Neural Networks and Learning Systems.
-2020-06:&nbsp; I obtain an invitation to review for IEEE Transactions on Circuits and Systems for Video Technology.
-2020-05:&nbsp; I obtain an invitation to review for Pattern Recognition.
-2020-04:&nbsp; I obtain an invitation to review for IEEE Transactions on Neural Networks and Learning Systems.
-2020-04:&nbsp; I obtain an invitation to review for IEEE Access.
-2020-04:&nbsp; I obtain an invitation to review for IEEE Signal Processing Letters.
 2020-03:&nbsp; I received the Fundamental Research Funds for the Central Universities.
 2020-01:&nbsp; My [Ph.D Thesis](https://pan.baidu.com/s/1-Co8GcHEa7A1rST6oe171g) (psw：ithd) is available now.
 2020-01:&nbsp; My Ph.D Thesis is published online in [CNKI](https://www.cnki.net/).